lilab-bcb/cumulus/docs/command_line.rst

 Example
 ++++++++

-This example shows how to use ``alto fc_run`` to run cellranger_workflow to extract gene-count matrices from sequencing output.
+This example shows how to use ``alto run`` to run cellranger_workflow to extract gene-count matrices from sequencing output.

 #.
 Prepare your sample sheet ``example_sample_sheet.csv`` as the following::